Who We Are

 • Fellowship: We bring believers together to encourage and uplift one another.
 Through shared experiences and effective outreach, we cultivate lasting friendships that deepen our faith and strengthen our mission.

 • Service: As followers of Christ, we are called to serve with humility and compassion.
-Whether assisting race fans, praying with those in need, or collaborating with other ministries, we strive to reflect Christ’s love in every act of service.
+Whether we are assisting race fans, praying with those in need, or collaborating with other ministries, we strive to reflect Christ’s love in every act of service.

-How to get involved
+How to Get Involved

-Ready to get started?
+Ready to Get Started?

 Frequently Asked Questions